takenobu-hs/haskell-numeric-highlight/README.md

 [haskell-mode][emacs1] for [Emacs][emacs2]
 ------------------------------------------

+The definition files are `haskell-lexeme.el` and `haskell-font-lock.el`.

 #### Fast version
 Lowercase literals are already almost correctly displayed.
-The definition file is `haskell-lexeme.el`.

 #### Exact version
-It is probably slow.
+In the current implementation, numeric literals are not highlighted.
+It would be slow and complicated to implement correctly.

 [language-haskell][atom1] for [Atom][atom2] and [linguist][atom3]